 We take great care with children that their experience at the dentist is a positive one.
 All the dentists have children of their own and know how difficult it can be to ensure your child has the correct diet and brushes their teeth well.
 We support our parents to help them do the right things to help them maintain their child’s dental health.
 As well as diet and oral hygiene advice we apply Fluoride gel to your child’s teeth at each visit.
 We regularly assess the growth of their teeth and will refer them to an orthodontist if necessary.
 Such orthodontic treatment is usually done on the NHS, following an assessment by the orthodontist.

-If a child struggles to keep their teeth clean we will recommend them to see our hygienist Kim.
+If a child struggles to keep their teeth clean we will recommend them to see our hygienists Kim and Laura.
 She will help them to improve and maintain their oral hygiene in order to stop future problems.
 If your child has weak teeth or is at high risk of decay, the dentist will prescribe higher strength Fluoride toothpastes to help prevent disease.

 As children move into the teenage years their risk of disease can increase.
 Mum and Dad no longer supervise their brushing and, as they are more independent, their diet can often worsen.
 This can lead to an increase risk of gum disease and tooth decay, and particularly tooth surface loss due to acidic and fizzy drinks.
 We call this EROSION.
 Such erosion can have a devastating effect on their teeth.
 Even diet fizzy drinks can cause this – the gas dissolved in the drink turns it into acid which then dissolves the tooth enamel away.
 Citrus drinks are acidic too but also contain a lot of sugar (this includes the ‘ no added sugar’ concentrates) causing the child to lose tooth structure through acid erosion and decay at the same time.